Note: Students are not allowed to apply on their own; both programs require nomination by directors of graduate studies.

 Mizzou graduate fellowships are administered by the Office of Graduate Studies and are awarded to incoming, full-time graduate students.
 To be eligible, a student must be admitted to a graduate program with a specific graduate degree objective and must be enrolled in graduate academic course work.

-Directors of graduate studies and department chairs/directors should review Graduate Fellowships Guidelines.
+Directors of graduate studies and department chairs/directors should review the Graduate Fellowship Guidelines_2019-2020.
 Details about available fellowships and specific qualifications required for each fellowship are included in the guidelines, which are updated during the fall semester.

 Directors of Graduate Studies and fellowship recipients will receive notification annually, during the spring semester, regarding fellowship renewal.

 The Office of Graduate Studies seeks proposals for the Supplemental Graduate Fellowship and Recruitment Funding (SGFRF) Program to help academic units recruit outstanding graduate students new to MU starting the following fall.

 Programs requesting funds for recruitment activities other than fellowships should describe the program with sufficient detail to allow for review using the SGFRF Rubric.
 All programs funded through the SGFRF Program will be expected to demonstrate the successes of their students.

 An application must consist of 1) a completed Supplemental fellowship form, 2) a two-to-three-page narrative proposal, and 3) the following student data:

 All documents should be submitted electronically as a single .pdf document via e-mail attachment by 12 PM (CST) on the Friday immediately prior to the start of the November recess, to MU Grad Fellowship Nomination: firstname.lastname@example.org.
 The application form must include signatures of the chair/director and DGS.